OctopusDeploy/docs/docs/overview.md

 1. **Octopus Deploy Deploys Your Software to Your Infrastructure.**

-   Octopus deploys your software to the infrastructure you've configured, whether this is on-premises servers or cloud services.
-Because you likely want to deploy your software into a testing environment before deploying into production, Octopus promotes releases of your software through your environments, for instance, to dev, testing, staging, and production, and because each environment has slightly different configurations, Octopus manages those for you too.
+   Octopus deploys your software to the infrastructure you've configured, whether that's on-premises servers or cloud services.
+Octopus promotes releases of your software through your environments from **Development**, to **Test**, and finally into **Production**, and because each environment has slightly different configurations, Octopus manages those for you too.

 ## Next